 Pendleton Woolen Mills has partnered with the show in supporting the Seattle Children’s Play Garden, through the sale of a special edition of our Counting Sheep blanket.

-From the sheep to the shelf, Pendleton Eco-Wise Wool® passes strict standards of sustainability and stewardship.
+…Pendleton Eco-Wise Wool® passes strict standards of sustainability and stewardship.
 That sounds admirable, doesn’t it?
 But those lofty words would mean nothing at all if Pendleton Eco-Wise Wool® products weren’t soft, richly colored and delightful to touch.

 Pendleton Eco-Wise Wool® is an innovation in the Umatilla wool we’ve woven for over a century that uses nontoxic biodegradable dyes.
-Pendleton is known for the depth and intensity of our colors.
-Vegetable dyes are not as stable as chemical dyes, and the formula took some tinkering, especially the red spectrum.
-But with a great deal of trial and a reasonable amount of error, we produced Pendleton Eco-Wise Wool® that we could guarantee for quality.
+With a great deal of trial and a reasonable amount of error, we produced Pendleton Eco-Wise Wool® that we could guarantee for quality.

 So maybe you want to wrap yourself up in environmental responsibility this year, or maybe you just want something beautiful, wooly and Pendleton.
 In either case, we have plenty to show you.

 Our washable bed blankets are offered in four plaids.

 Love those blanket-stitched edges.
 These are washable, and get softer with each trip through the spin cycle.

 The solid blankets and matching shams coordinate back to the bed blanket plaids so they can be used together, or used alone for a clean, contemporary look.
 Here are a few shades: